On the Fourier Mean Bodies of a Convex Body: Abstract

 \section{Abstract}

-In 1998, R. Gardner and G. Zhang introduced the radial $p$th mean bodies $R_p K$ of a convex body $K$ in $\R^n$ for $p>-1$, which now play an important role in geometric tomography.
-In this work, we study the Fourier transforms of the radial functions of $R_p K$.
-We introduce a new family of star-shaped sets $F_p K$, which we call the Fourier $p$th mean bodies of $K$.
-We are then interested in the convexity and the relevant affine-isoperimetric inequalities for $F_p K$, as well as connections of $F_p K$ with other classical objects in geometric tomography such as centroid bodies, intersection bodies, and mean zonoids.
-We also show that the bodies $F_p K$ are, for $p\in (0,1]$, close to ellipsoids in the sense of Hensley's theorem.
+In 1998, R. Gardner and G. Zhang introduced the radial $p$th mean bodies $R_pK$ of a convex body $K\subset\mathbb R^n$, $p>-1$, which have since become important objects in geometric tomography.
+In this paper we study the Fourier transforms of the radial functions of $R_pK$.
+This leads to a new family of star-shaped sets $F_pK$, which we call the Fourier $p$th mean bodies of $K$.
+We prove Fourier inversion formulas connecting $R_pK$ and $F_pK$, realizing them as $p$-intersection bodies in the sense of A. Koldobsky.
+We develop the basic affine geometry of $F_pK$; this includes affine invariance and monotonicity properties.

+We identify the range of $p$ where $F_p K$ is compact in terms of the decay of $|\widehat{\chi_K}|^2$.
+We show that $F_pK$ is an origin-symmetric convex body for every $0<p\le1$.
+This range is sharp in general: already for the cube, $ F_p[-1,1]^n$ is not convex for $1<p<2$ and $n\geq 2,$ while $F_p[-1,1]^n$ is not compact for $p\geq 2$.
+We further investigate the features Fourier mean bodies share with intersection bodies: we prove Hensley-type estimates for $F_pK$ when $K$ is isotropic and investigate a few affine isoperimetric inequalities.